 - Including specifically relevant key words and phrases throughout your resume (see "Keywords" in "What Your Resume Should Include", below)

 There are a number of things that every resume should have on it.
-Check out the resume templates on our Sample resumes and cover letters page to get an idea of what each of these sections should look like.
+Check out the resume templates on our Sample resumes page to get an idea of what each of these sections should look like.

 Make sure you include your name, email address and a contact phone number on your resume.
 You don't have to include your home address, although there might be some situations when doing so would be a good idea.